martingarridorc/omnipath-to-hipathia/README.md

 1. Use the curation effort to create a range of results depending on the network reliability.

-2. Expand the effector nodes to new effecotrs, using Kinase-Substrate or TF-target interactions.
+2. Expand the effector nodes to new effectors, using Kinase-Substrate or TF-target interactions.

 3. Combine the functional annotation from different databases to create